hiimzackjones/hiimzackjones.github.io/_posts/2017-09-20-IP-Addresses-Subnets-And-Binary-Part-1.md

 I repeat, **this is the part that isn't always shown to noobs but makes you less noob in seconds if you get blessed enough to see it**

-Here is the trick, imagine it stacked, subnet mask on top of the IP.
+To setup this magic trick just imagine it stacked, subnet mask on top of the IP.
 I'll make it easier.

 ```
 11111111.11111111.11111111.00000000